-On the King of the Hill episode "Lady and Gentrification", Peggy sells a lot of homes in Enrique's neighborhood to hipsters, who like it for its ethnic flavor.
-Eventually they start opening business and driving up property values, to the point that poor Enrique can't afford to live there anymore.
-Peggy and Hank fix this by pretending that rednecks and typical suburban white people were moving in.
+- On the King of the Hill episode "Lady and Gentrification", Peggy sells a lot of homes in Enrique's neighborhood to hipsters, who like it for its ethnic flavor.
+Eventually they start opening business and driving up property values, to the point that poor Enrique can't afford to live there anymore; he rents his house, not own it.
+Peggy and Hank fix this by pretending that rednecks and typical sub white people were moving in.

 Hank Hill: Enrique's neighborhood sure has changed fast, I tell you what.
 All these "artists" have started moving in.
 They all look the same, all skinny and walk real slowly.

 Dale: The people you are referring to are called hipsters, Hank.
 They walk slowly because they've got nowhere to be, man.